-Following our webinar "Ask the Experts: Moving to CYprus - relocation in the Brexit era" on 21st July 2020 (available to watch in full in our webinar recording library) our expert panel have put together their answers to some of the most asked questions from viewers that they didn't get a chance to answer in the session!
+Following our webinar "Relocating to Cyprus" on 19th September 2020 (available to watch in full in our webinar recording library) our expert panel have put together their answers to some of the most asked questions from viewers that they didn't get a chance to answer in the session!
 Please note these answers are correct as of the date of publication.

 Why choose Cyprus as a place to move to?

 A combination of Commonwealth ties, including English common law, English language, and general feeling of a ‘home from home’.
 But due to its location in the Eastern Mediterranean it also enjoys one of the best climates in Europe - and plenty of winter sun! - and so a great quality of life.

 Prompt and restrictive action has meant that Cyprus has only had 19 deaths and 1,057 cases of Coronavirus at the time of writing (July 2020).

 Check for the latest update on travelling to Cyprus from the UK (review due 1 August 2020) on www.gov.uk.
 A Cyprus Flight Pass will need to be filled in before travelling by all visitors (www.cyprusflightpass.gov.cy).

 What do I need to apply for residency in Cyprus before the end of the year?

 Proof of permanent address (contract of sale/utility bill); proof of medical insurance or S1 form (if retired); and proof of income from abroad or social insurance as proof of Cypriot income) and local bank account statements.

 Is there a minimum income requirement for residency?

 Around €10,000 (NB this is not the fast-track residency scheme mentioned below).